CCC-Jugendgruppe/Matelight-example/README.md

 - install numpy `pip install numpy`

 than you can start building your own effects.
 We have include a sample script in which we will show you how this work

 ## Run your Effect
-To make your effect run on the matelight, you can submit it to this repo via pull request.
-We will then include it as soon as possible.
+To run you effekt on the matelight, you have to submit it to this repo via a pull request, which will then be included as soon as possible.

 ## About: